-How can I change or revoke my vote?
+How can I revoke my proxy or change my vote?

-You may change or revoke your vote as follows:
+You may revoke your proxy or change your vote as follows:

 - Stockholders of record.
-You may change or revoke your vote by submitting a written notice of revocation to Coca-Cola Bottling Co.
-Consolidated, c/o our Secretary at 4100 Coca-Cola Plaza, Charlotte, North Carolina 28211 or by submitting another vote on or before May 14, 2013 (including a vote via the Internet or by telephone).
+You may revoke your proxy or change your vote at any time prior to the taking of the vote at the Annual Meeting by (i) submitting a written notice of revocation to Coca-Cola Bottling Co.
+Consolidated c/o Secretary at 4100 Coca-Cola Plaza, Charlotte, North Carolina 28211; (ii) delivering a proxy bearing a later date using any of the voting methods described in the immediately preceding Q&A, including by phone or via the Internet, and until the applicable deadline for each method; or (iii) attending the Annual Meeting and voting in person.
+Attendance at the Annual Meeting will not cause your previously granted proxy to be revoked unless you specifically make that request or vote in person at the meeting.
 For all methods of voting, the last vote cast will supersede all previous votes. - Beneficial owners of shares held in "street name."
-You may change or revoke your voting instructions by following the specific directions provided to you by your bank or broker.
+You may change or revoke your voting instructions by following the specific directions provided to you by your bank, broker or other nominee, or, if you have obtained a legal proxy from your bank, broker or other nominee, by attending the Annual Meeting and voting in person.